midwest-manuscripts/peripheralmss/documentation/item-level-metadata-guide.md

 **MARC Location:** Possibly 300 subfield c

-**Description:** Maximum height and width of bound volume in millimeters, in the following form: 290 x 220 mm (no period after mm).
+**Description:** Maximum height, width, and depth of bound volume in millimeters, in the following form: 290 x 220 x 30 mm (no period after mm).

 ## line 59\.
 Related resource